KulthePranav/dsa-interview-prep/notes/patterns.md

 Use a stack to store operands.
 When an operator is encountered, pop two operands, evaluate, and push the result back.

 ---

+## 739. Daily Temperatures
+→ Monotonic Stack (Next Greater Element)

+**Signal:**
+- Need the next greater/smaller element.
+- Looking for the first future element satisfying a condition.
+- Brute force compares every element with future elements.

+**Key Learning:**
+Maintain a monotonic stack of indices.
+When a larger element appears, resolve all smaller elements waiting in the stack.

+---